 Repeat this until the bowl doesn’t seem to absorb any more oil.
 With a clean, gentle cloth, rub off any oily residue left over.
 You’ll see your bowl’s color instantly go back to its original vibrancy.

 There are all kinds of conditioning oils to choose from, but it seems like mineral oil is the most popular option.
-You can find mineral oil in your local grocery or drug store (it has medical uses as well!) or on Amazon for a reasonable price.
+You can find mineral oil in your local grocery or drugstore (it has medical uses as well!) or at Amazon for a reasonable price.

 Mineral oil is a great choice for cleaning cooking materials because it is food safe, won’t harden on the surface of your bowls, and it also won’t harbor any kind of bacteria like other oils might.
 Walnut oil is another option, since it’s food-based and safe for cooking surfaces.
 It’s also reasonably priced.